 “Great, so you’re protecting them right now,” said Piantadosi.

 “But I have to do it on the basis of an evidentiary basis,” Seligman said.

 “Well, now you got it — you got 100 pages there,” said Piantadosi.

 Seligman told the audience that the pain and frustration he feels over this situation “is as acute as anything I’ve felt in my 12-plus years here,” but many called this — and the entire forum — just lip service, for which they would hold him accountable.

 “I’m sick of your pointless commissions and retroactive, save-face actions,” senior Laura Cowie-Haskell told Seligman.
 “I want change now.”

 A protest against Jaeger and UR is slated for 1:40 p.m. on Wednesday, outside Rush Rhees Library.
 The Campus Times will be live-streaming it on Facebook.
 Video of the town hall can be found on the Campus Times’ Facebook page, with some small gaps due to technical issues.

-News Editor David Schildkraut and Managing Editor Jesse Bernstein contributed reporting to this piece.
+News Editor Lumi Schildkraut and Managing Editor Jesse Bernstein contributed reporting to this piece.

 Editor’s Note (12/22/19): A sentence saying that, according to the EEOC complaint, Kidd’s account of harassment was supported by seven professors and 11 students was changed to reflect that Kidd was one of those professors and one of those students.
 The sentence was also changed to reflect that, according to the complaint, not all of the individuals necessarily supported Kidd’s account of her own experience, but complained about Jaeger’s behavior as they experienced it.